johnjosephhorton/johnjosephhorton.github.com/index.md

 My academic research is primarily focused on issues in labor economics, organizational economics and market design, particularly in the context of online labor markets.
-I received my PhD from Harvard in 2011 and will be going on the academic job market in the fall of 2012.
+I received my PhD from Harvard in 2011 and I am currently on the academic job market.

 Contact
 -------